PulpCattel/jm-scripts/README.md

 $ python3 jmsim.py -h
 usage: jmsim.py [options] orderbook

-Given an orderbook file as JSON, e.g., exported from ob-watcher.py, run multiple simulations to estimate the picking chances of each fidelity bond.
+Given an orderbook file as JSON, e.g., exported from ob-watcher.py, run multiple CoinJoin simulations to estimate the picking chances of each maker offer.

 positional arguments:
   orderbook             Path to the exported orderbook in JSON format